What started out as a passion or hobby is now a thriving business. But is thriving the same thing as growing?

 CAC is often calculated alongside lifetime value (LTV), which refers to the total revenue a business can expect from a single customer.
 LTV is a strategic KPI to determine which customer segments are most valuable to a business.

 You can ensure that your thriving business is also a growing business by measuring the KPIs that are aligned to your business goals.
 By monitoring your KPIs regularly you can spot issues and correct them before they have a negative impact.
+Download our guide to small business finance for more accounting formulas you should know and an introduction to the trifecta of financial statements – the income statement, the balance sheet, and the cash flow statement.

 A guide to small business finance